The artists behind the North Village Arts District art walk on Friday

 Adrienne Luther

-The next location will be unveiling a colorful mural by Adrienne Luther on the stairwell in-between Equipment Share and Artlandish Gallery near Walnut Street and Wabash Alley.
+The next location will be unveiling a colorful mural by Adrienne Luther on the stairwell between Equipment Share and Artlandish Gallery near Walnut Street and Wabash Alley.

 With a history in graphic design, Luther primarily works in large format art and paints murals, signs and window art around Columbia.